-Informal coordination was a hallmark of the Labour governments under Tony Blair (1997 to 2007).
-However, informal coordination was reduced during the Labour government of Gordon Brown (2007 to 2010) and largely abolished under the coalition government (2010 to 2015), because of the need for avoiding tensions within the coalition.
+Informal Coordination Score: 9 Informal coordination was a hallmark of the Labour governments under Tony Blair (1997 - 2007).
+However, informal coordination was reduced during the Labour government of Gordon Brown (2007 - 2010) and largely abolished under the coalition government (2010 - 2015), because of the need for avoiding tensions within the coalition.
 Having returned to one-party government in May 2015, it was expected that informal forms of coordination would become more common again.